 In the slide over, select the Attendance mark.
 If it is a snow day or similar emergency school closure you should use the code Y. The School closed to pupils code # should be used for planned school closures only (such as for election polling at the school).

-Scroll down to the bottom of the slide over to select which periods to update and whether to overwrite already existing mars, such as for planned absences.
+Scroll down to the bottom of the slide over to select which periods to update and whether to overwrite already existing marks, such as for planned absences.

 Once happy with your selection, click the Bulk Set Marks button.